Candidates must be:

 Candidates must present evidence of attendance on the BMAS Foundation Course or another course(s) covering the approved curriculum.
 (The BMAS office may be able to advise on whether a course has been previously recognised as covering the approved curriculum.
 Otherwise, candidates are advised to check the curriculum requirements in the CoBC guidance document.)

-Candidates must make a declaration that they have been practising acupuncture for not less than three months.
 Candidates must present a logbook of 30 cases, which they have treated, along with 2 cases written in detail.
 These 2 long cases may be included in the 30 logbook cases.
+Whilst the Certificate will be awarded only to full members of the BMAS, cases treated prior to full membership may be used to complete the logbook.

 Points Checklist and Safety Quiz (day one)